stebet/DependencyInjectorBenchmarks/README.md

 # DI Container Benchmarks

-Here are the latest results as run on my workstation at 2016-05-25 using all JITs runnign the Combined (resolving a transient that references one transient and one singleton) benchmark.
+Here are the latest results as run on my workstation at 2016-05-25 using all JITs running the Combined (resolving a transient that references one transient and one singleton) benchmark.

 ```ini